Boggis911/AI-Student-Learning-Interface/README.md

 # AI-Student-Learning-Interface

 My biggest Full-Stack project so far, where I used AWS and integrated latest OpenAI models: GPT-3.5-turbo, which was later replaced by GPT-4 and GPT-4o.
+Use the following public username to access the live version: guest982

 ## Architecture
 - **Microservices Architecture:** Ensures scalability and maintainability by dividing the application into smaller, independent services.